-Return flow to the Root River is expected to have an insignificant impact on geomorphology, similar to that for Underwood Creek.
-Similar to Underwood Creek, flow in the Root River sometimes is very low, and the functional habitat in the river is limited by the river flow.
+Return flow to the Root River is expected to have an insignificant impact on geomorphology.
+Flow in the Root River sometimes is very low, and the functional habitat in the river is limited by the river flow.
 Augmentation of the return flow would eliminate the very low flow periods.
 Because the return flow rate is small compared to the higher flows in the river, return flow is not expected to affect the geomorphic stability of the river.
-For example, a return flow is about 5 percent of the 2-year river flow near the discharge location, and about 2.2 percent at the next reach about 1.3 miles downstream of the return flow outfall location.
-50 These are similar to the